 Tides4fishing allows you to make tide predictions for Ayr years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 0:05 h and the next low tide at 12:55 h.
-The first high tide was at 6:35 h and the next high tide will be at 19:30 h.
+In the high tide and low tide chart, we can see that the first low tide was at 4:00 h and the next low tide will be at 16:35 h.
+The first high tide was at 11:15 h and the next high tide will be at 23:15 h.

 The lunar phase is a Waning Crescent.
-Today we have 14 hours and 48 minutes of sun.
-The solar transit is at 13:17 h and the length of time the moon will be visible will be 10 hours and 6 minutes.
+Today we had 7 hours and 57 minutes of sun.
+The solar transit was at 12:05 h and the length of time the moon will be visible will be 9 hours and 22 minutes.

-The tidal coefficient today is 59 (average).
-At noon the tidal coefficient increases to 64 to end the day with a tidal coefficient of 69.
-The tide heights today are 0.9 m, 2.8 m, 0.5 m and 2.7 m.
+The tidal coefficient today is 88, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 91 to end the day with a tidal coefficient of 92.
+The tide heights today are 0.7 m, 3.2 m, 0.7 m and 3.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ayr which is of 3.7 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Ayr tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Ayr tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 20:40 h to 22:40 h, average activity Major period (moon down).
-This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected
+from 15:52 h to 16:52 h, very high activity minor period (moonset).
+This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Ayr.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: